Billionaire Kremlin hopeful says Putin must change

 Khodorkovsky, who broke an unwritten compact with the Kremlin by funding opposition parties, was jailed in 2003 and is due to remain behind bars until late 2016, his Yukos oil empire long ago carved up and sold off into state hands.

-Prokhorov's riches are rooted in Norilsk Nickel, a former Soviet slave labour operation and now world's largest nickel miner, which he and Vladimir Potanin bought at a knock-down price in the 1990s.
+Prokhorov's riches are rooted in Norilsk Nickel, a former Soviet slave labor operation and now world's largest nickel miner, which he and Vladimir Potanin bought at a knock-down price in the 1990s.

 Already a billionaire, he sold his stake to Potanin before the 2008 market crash.
 He kept his hand in an array of investments and was a stranger to politics until his brief stint as Right Cause leader last year.